Strange odors are the last thing you need in your basement, whether it’s used as a game room, laundry room, storage, or a man cave.

 If this doesn’t work, you can use DampRid.
 This retains moisture, removes smells, and makes the air cleaner.

-If you have a large leak or a flood, you must remove any standing water as soon as possible.
-We recommend contacting your local catastrophe restoration professionals to assist with this large task.
+If you have a large leak or a flood, you need to remove any standing water as soon as possible.
+I recommend contacting your local catastrophe restoration professionals to assist with this large task.

-Finally, you must have the water drained out, the house dried up, and any symptoms of mould or rot produced by the water removed.
+Finally, you need to have the water drained out, the house dried up, and any symptoms of mold or rot produced by the water removed.